Camera controls

 The camera

-The default camera controls for Daedalus are different from other molecule viewing software.
+The default camera controls for Molchanica are different from other molecule viewing software.
 The camera is set up with 6 degrees of freedom, using either keyboard + mouse, or mouse only.
 This makes it easy to get any view of the system you want.

 There are two camera control schemes, selectable using buttons in the camera section of the GUI.
 Its free camera is operated from the perspective of the viewer; it lets you move and look around, vs a constrained orbit.
 This makes it easier to get arbitrary views, especially of larger multi-molecule systems.
+The arc camera centers the view on a molecule or atom, and lets the camera rotate around it.

 Free camera

 The free camera mode is intended to be used with a keyboard and mouse together.
 They operate on the perspective of the viewer, vice the molecule.
-You can move and rotate and move the camera in 6 degrees of freedom, allowing you to easily view the molecule from any perspective.
+You can move and rotate and move the camerain 6 degrees of freedom, allowing you to easily view the molecule from any perspective.

 This view may be less appropriate for viewing a single small molecule, and works best with a keyboard and traditional (non-touchpad) mouse.
+To use the free camera, select it from the Camera section of the GUI.

-To use the free camera, select it from the Camera section of the GUI. (todo: image) You may move forward, back, left, and right using the WASD keys, similar to a 3D video game.
+You may move forward, back, left, and right using the WASD keys, similar to a 3D video game.
 You can look around using the mouse, while holding the left mouse button.
 Hold space to move up, and C to move down.
 Hold Q and R to roll the view around the forward axis.

 You may also move forward and back using the scroll wheel.

 The free camera works best for large molecules and sets of multiple molecules, as it's easy to finely position the camera.
+In the example image above, we demonstrate positioning the free camera in a protein's Helix; this is something that may be difficult to do using the arc camera, but is easy with the free camera.

 Arc camera